Supporting Someone Coming Out

 - It’s never too late.
 If someone has come out to you before and you reacted badly, you can always contact them and try again.

-- Be a LGBTI+ Ally.
-Challenge homophobic comments and attitudes and help to create LGBTI+ friendly environments.
+- Be an LGBTI+ Ally.
+Challenge homophobic comments, attitudes, and help to create LGBTI+ friendly environments.

-- You could make it easier for friends to come out to you by making it clear to all your friends that you are positive and respectful about LGBTI+ people.
+- You could make it easier for friends to come out to you by making it clear that you are positive and respectful about LGBTI+ people.
 For example, if they have heard you challenge homophobic comments or talk comfortably about LGBTI+ issues and people, this could help to reduce any anxiety they have about coming out to you.